-- A global air and ocean network with stations in key gateways and appropriate (regular) services / capacities between the nodes of such network; - Trade lane focus to ensure sufficient volumes to achieve bargaining power with carriers; - Strong procurement and relationships with core carriers; - The right volume / density and cargo type mixes in order to succeed in consolidating shipments from various cargo owners in airfreight, as well as developing less-than-container load activities in ocean freight; - Detail-oriented execution and seamless flows with real-time tracking and tracing leading to high reliability and timeliness of deliveries; - Balanced customer mix with large multinational clients and Small and Medium-Sized Enterprises, increasing profitability through optimal volume density mix and higher margin as well as the development of certain niche segments (e.g. aerospace or perishables); and - Strong focus on operational efficiencies, enhanced connectivity and productivity improvement, supported by KPI management and information technology.
+- A global air and ocean network with stations in key gateways and appropriate (regular) services / capacities between the nodes of such network; - Sufficient volumes to achieve bargaining power with carriers, especially on core trade lanes; - The right volume / density and cargo type mixes in order to succeed in consolidating shipments from various cargo owners; - Detail-oriented execution and seamless flows with real-time tracking and tracing leading to high reliability and timeliness of deliveries; - Balanced customer mix with large multinational clients and Small and Medium-Sized Enterprises, increasing profitability through optimal volume density mix and higher margin; and - Strong focus on operational efficiencies, enhanced connectivity and productivity improvement.

-Freight Forwarding is a trading business requiring a global network approach.
 Typical contractual relationships between a 3PL and a shipper are the result of tenders with a high focus on pricing.
-These contracts provide a pricing and service level framework, are short-term in nature, and are based on the allocation of transport management on certain trade lanes, often without volume guarantees.
-Large shippers will allocate their volumes to several 3PLs to manage their exposure.
-There is limited system integration between shippers and 3PLs and low barriers to switch providers.
+They are short-term in nature and based on the allocation of transport management on certain trade lanes, often without volume guarantees.
+There is little system integration between shippers and 3PLs and low barriers to switch providers.